 There Is a Drawback to Friendly Breeds

 By nature, Bull Terriers adore their human family.
 Some love anything on two legs, even the dog catcher.
 A major problem with too-friendly dogs is theft.
 An angry Bull Terrier is a hairy monster to steal.
 The foot-kissing version can be carried off by anyone.
 The fate of stolen fighting breeds is heartbreaking.
 They become breeding machines for mills or utilized in fighting rings.
-Bull Terriers remain a favorite of syndicates and sadly, such dogs have short, brutal lives.
+Bull Terriers remain a favorite of syndicates.
+Sadly, these dogs have short and brutal lives.

 The Benefits of Having a Well-Socialized Dog

 If socialization presents such a risk, how can there be benefits?
 Think of an emergency.
 Every dog will need to go to the vet at least a few times in its life.
 At least once, it will be rushed to the doctor with severe pain.
 Hurting and frightened, any animal is prone to unpredictability.
 A socialized dog might fare better during the examination and treatment, which in bad cases, initially cause more pain and confusion.
 A level of trust can keep your dog out of the panic zone.
 The latter is when injured animals freak out and hurt themselves even more.

 Socialization is critical if you plan on entering the show circuit.
 In addition to physical merits, dogs are also judged on how they carry themselves.
 If a contestant is clearly a bit fruity in the mental department, things will head south real fast.
 Growling at the judge during a physical exam won't score extra points.
 If Fido snaps at other dogs in the ring, you won't be the favourite person either.
 Bullies bred and sold for showing are immensely costly.
 Should your dog physically damage another, you won't just have an angry owner on your hands . . . a bad incident might end the other dog's show career.
 Goodbye first place, hello lawsuit.